Torus-It-Lab/todo-app/README.md

 # TODO

-As a software engineer why paid for and app if i build one in a way and flavor that i want
+As a software engineer why paid for and app if i can build one in a way and flavors that i want

 ## Screens